hews/autoswatch/README.md

 **TODO:**

+Add an Nginx container with Docker Compose, link the two, and set restart policies.

 1. Add non-root user to run the container under.
 2. ufw configured and on?
 3. Add SSL cert to machine via Let's Encrypt.
 4. Return IP from original command.

 ---